-7.12.1.1 Unless expressly provided otherwise, the present Chapter covers ships to which the requirements of Part V "Subdivision" apply.
+7.12.1.1 Unless expressly provided otherwise, this Chapter covers ships to which the requirements of Part V "Subdivision" apply.

-For other ships, the requirements of this Chapter apply to bulkheads only, provided in accordance with 2.7.1.3, Part II "Hull"; for these ships, the requirements may be relaxed, and the degree of relaxation will be specially considered by the Register in each case.
+For other ships, the requirements of this Chapter apply to bulkheads which installation is covered by 2.7.1.3 of Part II "Hull"; for these ships, the requirements may be relaxed provided the analysis confirming safety of the ship has been submitted.

-In ships indicated in 7.12.6.1, the requirements of 7.12.2 to 7.12.5 may be relaxed for doors fitted in watertight subdivision bulkheads dividing a cargo space from an adjoining cargo space provided the requirements of 7.12.6 are met.
+In ships indicated in 7.12.6.1, the requirements of 7.12.2 - 7.12.5 may be relaxed for doors fitted in watertight subdivision bulkheads dividing a cargo space from an adjoining cargo space provided the requirements of 7.12.6 are met.

-7.12.1.2 The number of openings in watertight bulkheads shall be reduced to a minimum compatible with the design and normal service conditions of the ship.

-7.12.1.3 Where piping and electric cables are carried through watertight subdivision bulkheads, the requirements of 5.1, Part VIII "Systems and Piping" and of 16.8.6, Part XI "Electrical Equipment" shall be taken into consideration.
+- 7.12.1.2 The number of openings in watertight bulkheads shall be reduced to a minimum compatible with the design and normal service conditions of the ship. - 7.12.1.3 Where piping and electric cables are carried through watertight subdivision bulkheads, the requirements of 5.1, Part VIII "Systems and Piping" and of 16.8.6, Part XI "Electrical Equipment" shall be taken into consideration.